Home/MLB

 ADVERTISEMENT

 Before signing the six-year $150 million contract with the Blue Jays in 2021, Springer was a notable part of the 2017 Houston team that cheated its way to the World Series title by signal stealing (they had managed a total of 101 regular-season wins).
-He was even named the World Series MVP after hitting five home runs in the Fall Classic against the Dodgers.
+He was even named the World Series MVP after hitting five home runs in seven games in the Fall Classic against the Dodgers.

 ADVERTISEMENT